Learn ESL

 Three Degrees of Adjectives Exercises With Answers

-You might know that adjectives are words that modify a noun or a pronoun, therefore adjectives are called modifiers in English.
+You might know that adjectives are words that modify a noun or a pronoun.
+Therefore, adjectives are also called modifiers in English.
 Sometimes modifiers are used to compare two or more people, things, actions, or qualities.
-We have already talked about three degrees of adjectives, in this page, three degrees of adjectives exercises with answers are given below.
-Initially, attempt the exercises then compare your answers with the correct answers given.
+Learning and mastering this topic will help in so many ways.
+For instance, you will easily be able to compare two different things, people, instances etc. With that in mind, we have created this article to help you practice the three degrees of adjectives exercises with answers.
+So, you must first attempt the exercises, then compare your answers with the correct answers given.

 Three Degrees of Adjectives Exercises With Answers